MicrosoftDocs/bot-docs/articles/v4sdk/skill-pva.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 If you expect that your Skill will be consumed from a [Power Virtual Agents](https://powerva.microsoft.com/#/) bot there are some additional restrictions placed on your Skill you'll need to account for.
+If you need to learn more about building a Skill in general please see [Implement a Skill](./skill-implement-skill.md)

 ## Manifest restrictions